jtharel/ReadBTLEHandles/README.md

 # ReadBTLEHandles
 Read all handles on a BTLE device

-read_all_handles.py is a Python script that utilizes the excellent gatttool utilizy to read all handles on a Bluetooth Low Energy (BTLE) device and automatically convert the hex values to ascii.
+read_all_handles.py is a Python script that utilizes the excellent gatttool utility to read all handles on a Bluetooth Low Energy (BTLE) device and automatically convert the hex values to ascii.

 ## Requirements
 ` gatttool